 Yoga is being incorporated into school and after school programming for children in order to create a calmer and more peaceful environment for learning.
 While there is no question that the practice of mindfulness for children has great benefits, what about the educators who work with children in school and after school settings?

 Educators face the pressures of standardized testing, compliance with Common Core standards, managing children with challenging behaviors without the proper training and support, limited staffing, high expectations from parents and/or administrations, and overwhelming amounts of paperwork.

 Often times educators have a tremendous amount of dedication and commitment to the children they work with but become burnt out from high levels of stress, little recognition for their tireless efforts, and a feeling of being overwhelmed with the many challenges and frustrations they face as educators.

 What happens to educators when they become overstressed and how does that impact the children they work with?

-When we are in a constant state of stress we can develop health issues to include digestive disorders, autoimmune conditions, heart conditions or a general sense of a lack of well-being.
-We can become agitated, angry frustrated, depressed or anxious and may be triggered more easily.
+When we are in a constant state of stress we can develop health issues that include digestive disorders, autoimmune conditions, heart conditions, or a general sense of a lack of well-being.
+We can become agitated, angry frustrated, depressed or anxious, and may be triggered more easily.

 In order to teach healthy minded children, we must have healthy minded teachers.
 As educators we create the space for our students.
 If we are in a stressed or agitated state, this is the energy we bring to our students and this is the overall tone we set for our classroom or program environment.

-In reality, we have very little control over the “system” in which we work in and more often than not we may not be able to change the people or circumstance we are in but we can change the way in which we react to the stressors in our lives.
+In reality, we have very little control over the “system” in which we work, and more often than not we may not be able to change the people or circumstance we are in.
+But, we can change the way in which we react to the stressors in our lives.

 Here are 5 Stress Management Techniques for Educators to bring more peace and calm to themselves and the students they work with.